Bhavnagar Terminus–MCTM Udhampur Janmabhoomi Express

 The 19107 / 19108 Bhavnagar Terminus–MCTM Udhampur Janmabhoomi Express is an Express train belonging to Western Railway zone that runs between of Gujarat and of Jammu and Kashmir in India.

 It is currently being operated with 19107/19108 train numbers on a weekly basis.

-This train was previously running between and Udhampur but since 10th March 2019 this train has been extended up to Bhavnagar Terminus by the Ministry of Indian Railways.
+This train previously ran between and Udhampur, but since 10th March 2019 has been extended up to Bhavnagar Terminus by the Ministry of Railways.